-In circumstances where you want to register an LLP, but you wish to remain anonymous, Coddan is able to supply you with a nominee members to be a named, designated member in your stead.
-This nominee member will own the membership of your LLP on your behalf, but they will not be involved in the running of your business apart from signing documents as required.
+In circumstances where you want to open an LLP, but you wish to remain anonymous, Coddan is able to supply you with a nominee members to be a named, designated member in your stead.
+This nominee member will own the membership of your partnership on your behalf, but they will not be involved in the running of your business apart from signing documents as required.

 Their signatures can be notarised or apostilled as needed, and for an additional fee, they are able to travel to a foreign country to sign documents if needed.